Google Blogger RSS

 The difference between Blogger & BlogSpot

 The URLs for Google Blogger RSS feeds are blogspot.com subdomains; you might have expected them to be blogger.com subdomains.
 This is because Google Blogger is just a CMS and needs a host domain to be able to deliver content to users.
 BlogSpot.com is also owned by Google and is not a CMS, rather it is a domain hosting service.
 Therefore, many Blogger websites are accessed from a BlogSpot subdomain, so have a BlogSpot URL.
 This is because BlogSpot is being used to host the content created in Blogger.
 And yes, this can be a little confusing, so here is a link for an explanation of the Blogger/BlogSpot relationship.
-So for FeedWind, we are interested in the feed URLs for Google Blogger RSS and not BlogSpot.
+For FeedWind, we are interested in the RSS feed URLs for Blogger and not BlogSpot.

-Google Blogger RSS feed URLs
+Blogger RSS feed URL format

 NOTE: Site feeds do not work with private blogs.